 Active social media platforms to create buzz

 Around 71% of customers buy new products based on social media referrals.
-Thus, creating a buzz using social media will be the most important part of your campaign.
+Thus, creating a buzz using social media might very well be the most important part of your e-commerce campaign.

 Awareness driving campaign

-There are many ways to tell customers about your campaign.
-Advertisement on digital platforms like Facebook, YouTube, and Google is one of the most effective ways to get the word out.
+There are many channels that can be incorporated in launching a preorder campaign.
+Advertisements on digital platforms like YouTube, and Google are some of the most effective ways to get the word out.

-How to set up pre-orders for your product in 7 ways?
+How to set up pre-orders for your product in 5 steps?

 Create a Product Page

-Make sure the new page is simple and the customer can order easily.
-Advertising other products on this page will not be pre order best practices.
+Be sure your landing page is well-designed, easy to use, and allows customers to order easily.
+Advertising ANY other products on this page will not be pre-order best practices.